a-schild/jave2/README.md

 2. The jave-native-<platform> dependencies, which include the binary executables per platform

 There exists a jave-all-deps project, which includes core and all windows und linux binaries.
-The OS-X version is not yet functional, but intended to be done some time in the future

 ## License